lokesh074/Patient-s-Condition-Classification-Using-Drug-Reviews/README.md

 We used BoW and TFIDF technique  to check which technique would be better <br />

 # Machine Learning Model
-we used Naive Bayes & PassiveAggressiveClassifier MuitlinomialNB used for NLP applications that we have used in this Project
+we used Naive Bayes & PassiveAggressiveClassifier <br />
+MuitlinomialNB used for NLP applications that we have used in this Project

 # TF_IDF =